jswelling/CMU-MS-DAS-Vis-S24/docs/grammar_of_graphics_body.md

 to more sensible jobs) and a true master of R and ggplot.
 It's a beautiful implementation and a very flexible tool, but I can't do it justice.
 Here's Jay.

+# R

+R is a programming language for statistical computing with a long history, starting with an open-source implementation of `S` some 25 years ago.

+## Good R

+* Many, many packages for stats, optimization, machine learning, and more
+* Efficient implementations in C, C++, Fortran, etc.
+* Intuitive syntax for vectors, arrays, data frames
+* Great support for visualization: `ggplot2`
+* Interactive graphical environment through either `RStudio` or `jupyter notebooks`

+## Bad R

+* R OOP has **three** alternative class systems!
+* Inefficient/awkward program flow control
+* Painful text manipulation
+* Not as widely popular as python; ackages for tasks outside of stats can be spotty or unavailable
+* Indexing begins with **1**

+# Essential Libraries

+* `tidyverse` - Project by ([Hadley Wickham](https://hadley.nz/)) provides a very thoughtful and well-designed set of tools (including ggplot2).
+* `data.table` - A very efficient and powerful library built on top of R's dataframes; fast, succinct, compact, maybe just a little arcane.  ([data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html))
+* `knitr` - Dynamic report generation with better control and more polished output than jupyter notebooks ([knitr](https://github.com/yihui/knitr))

 *plotnine* is a Python implementation of ggplot2.
 Compare with *seaborn*, which is similar conceptually but more pythonic.
 (More on seaborn later).